-The examples of states which do not have any analog with respect to the usual Heisenberg uncertainty principle are those states which are localized at discrete eigen values of the position operator.
-Our generalized uncertainty principle can describe the relationship between the dispersion in $ x $ and $ p $ in the limit where the discrete eigenvalues of the position operator are very finely spaced.
-The generalized uncertainty principle from a toy model of discretized space with quantum mechanical considerations, where the compactification involves the momentum dependence which may be a useful models in exploring the ultraviolet limit, is approached in more realistic models of discrete spacetime or models of quantum gravity with a fundamental or minimum length.
-A generalized uncertainty principle contains not only an infinite series of higher powers of the momentum dispersion, but also typically involves contributions from higher order quantities such as $ <p^n>^m \forall n,m \in Z $.
-Further the simple discretization of space implied by a compactified momentum is enough to obtain the leading order terms in the generalized uncertainty principle in a natural way and the detailed incorporation of gravity does not seem to be necessary to obtain the generalized uncertainty principle.
-In this way, our result is an improved understanding of the origin of the generalized uncertainty principle in the theories of quantum gravity.
-So the string theory exists since it is mathematically consistent, and it's devil exists since it's non perturbative consistency can not be proved.
-However, we believe that the investigations of the models of this sort may be useful for seeking the right direction towards our final goal to develop appropriate mathematical framework and to construct really the basis of the ultimate theory of everything.
+The examples of the states, which do not have an analogue with the standard Heisenberg uncertainty principle, are those states which are localized at the discrete eigenvalues of the corresponding position operator.
+In the limit where the discrete eigenvalues of the position operator are very finely spaced, our analysis of the generalized uncertainty principle leads to an interesting relationship between the dispersion of $ x $ and $ p $.
+From the above toy model example of a discretized space and quantum mechanical consideration, we find that the generalized uncertainty principle involves the underlying compactification radius.
+The corresponding momentum dependence could be useful in the models exploring the UV limit.
+Thus, our approach contains all realistic models of the discrete spacetime and the models pertaining to the quantum theory of gravity.
+In the limit of stringy uncertainty relation, our analysis yields a finite minimum length for the fundamental theories.
+Notice further that our generalized uncertainty principle contains not only an infinite series of higher powers of the momentum dispersion, but also involves all typical contributions arising from the higher order quantities, \textit{viz.} the momentum expectation values, such as $\{ <p^n>^m \ | \ n,m \in Z \}$.
+In a simplified situation, the discretization of the space is implied by a finite compactification momentum.
+In a natural way, this enables one to obtain the leading order terms of the generalized uncertainty principle.
+In this limit, a detailed incorporation of the gravity need not be necessary in order to obtain the limiting generalized uncertainty principle.
+In this concern, we have offered an improved understanding towards the origin of the generalized uncertainty principles in the quantum gravity theories.
+This follows from the fact that the complete set of real and integer valued properties of $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ open new scopes for a further discussion.
+This is in accordance with the developments achieved in the string theory \cite{GreenSchwarzWitten},\cite{Polchinski}.
+Namely, the string theory exists, since it is mathematically consistent, and its devil exists, since its nonperturbative consistency cannot be explicitly proven.
+In this sense, we believe that the investigation of the quantum gravity models of the above sorts could be useful in order to seek the right direction towards the final goal to (i) develop the appropriate mathematical frameworks and (ii) construct the real basis towards the ultimate theory of everything.

-\section{Conclusion.}
+\section{Conclusion}